arthurflor23/handwritten-text-recognition/README.md

-# Handwritten Text Recognition: Graphite
+# Handwritten Text Recognition with Graphite

 This project aims to provide a comprehensive and end-to-end solution for Handwritten Text Recognition (HTR) using [Tensorflow](https://www.tensorflow.org/).
 It includes a tutorial and a set of tools for data processing, model training, testing, and inference.
 The HTR model can be trained on various datasets and supports different levels of recognition, such as line and paragraph level.